Before you go, here’s one more thing that will help you negotiate a raise right now

 You could finish the entire course in one sitting, or you could pace yourself with one lesson per day or week.

-I'm Josh Doody, a professional salary negotiation coach who helps Software Developers get more job offers and negotiate higher salaries.
-On average, the Software Engineers I work with improve their job offers by $47,273.
+I'm Josh Doody, a professional salary negotiation coach who helps High Earners get more job offers and negotiate higher salaries.
+On average, my clients improve their job offers by $47,273.

 I didn't negotiate my salary at my first few jobs, but quickly realized I had left a lot of money on the table.
 I began negotiating and I doubled my salary in three years.